The NCCP is transitioning away from delivering Level 1, 2, and 3 programming.

-In the fall of 2020 (date to be confirmed), your National Coaching Certification Program (NCCP) qualifications in the Coaching Association of Canada (CAC)’s NCCP database, “The Locker” will be updated.
+Starting fall of 2020 your National Coaching Certification Program (NCCP) qualifications in the Coaching Association of Canada (CAC)’s NCCP database, “The Locker” has been updated.
 NCCP programming for Artistic Gymnastics no longer includes Level 1, 2, 3, or 4.
 The NCCP programs for Artistic Gymnastics are called Gymnastics Foundations, Competition 1 (Introduction), Competition 2 (Introduction-advanced), Competition 3 (Development), and Competition 4 (Development-advanced).

 If you are a coach with Level 1, 2, 3, or 4 Technical, Theory, or Practical components, after the date indicated above, you will notice that you have been given credit for the comparable current NCCP program.
 These credits will be identified as “Transferred” on your Locker transcript.

 It is important to understand that training acquired in the Levels-NCCP will never be lost and it is not Gymnastics Canada’s intention to take away any training from coaches.
 However, as the current program includes new important elements, including an evaluation component, it is essential to review what your status will be, and the next steps you will need to take.